kevina-code/SandboxRefreshHandler/README.md

 # SandboxRefreshHandler
-This is a solution that takes care of the 'invalid' and '@example.com' dilemma with user emails post sandbox refresh.
+This is a solution that takes care of the 'invalid' and '@example.com' dilemma with specified user emails post sandbox refresh.

 Usage:
 1. Deploy metadata to Salesforce.